Raj-dot-GitHub/Machine-Learning-Concepts/README.md

 > [Implementation of Naive Bayes Algorithm in Python](https://www.javatpoint.com/machine-learning-naive-bayes-classifier).
 (Article by JavatPoint).

-## **Ensemble Learning Techniques:-**

-> **Ensemble learning is a type of supervised machine learning that works on using multiple algorithms to predict the output.
-Below are some of the ensemble techniques widely used to solve various types of machine learning problems.**
->
 ### **Decision Trees:-**

 > [Decision Trees Concept](https://www.youtube.com/watch?v=RVuy1ezN_qA) (Video by 5 min Engineering).